Garl4nd/PyCalc/README.txt

 "from 7 to 12" sets limits to the x-axis. "from 5,7 to e*pi^2,12" sets the limit of the x-axis to (5,e*pi^2) and limits of the y-axis to (7,12).
 "style arg" passes the arg argument as a format string to the pyplot plot (see the "Notes" section at https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).
 E.g. "r--" makes all graphs red and dashed.
 "pden number" sets the number of points in the graph.
 For example, a graph produced with pden 10 would consist of ten points.
-"grid on/off" toggles a coordinate grid /default: off, except for polynomials "polar on/off" toggles polar plot mode. /default: off, except for variables names "f","fi","φ","Φ","α","β","γ" and "θ" (note that you can write Greek letters by writing, e.g., \gamma and pressing "space").
+"grid on/off" toggles the coordinate grid /default: off, except for graphs of polynomials "polar on/off" toggles polar plot mode. /default: off, except for variables names "f","fi","φ","Φ","α","β","γ" and "θ" (note that you can write Greek letters by writing, e.g., \gamma and pressing "space").
-"cont on/off" sets toggles contures in 2-D plots. cont number sets the contour density (higher number means greater number of contures)
+"cont on/off" toggles contures in 2-D plots. "cont number" can be used to modify the contour density (higher number means greater number of contures)
 "anim on/off" toggles animations.
 For functions of one variable, "anim point" displays, for each time t, only the leading point (t,f(t)).
-"equal on" turns on same units on both axes, "equal off" rescales the values so that the plot is always a square /default: off
-"save" saves the plot in the folder "SavedResults" /default: off "realtime"  makes one second of real time  correspond to one second of the mathematical time "t0 0 t1 1" or "t0=0 t1=1" limits the time variable from 0 to 1 and toggles on animation (you don't have to add the "anim" modifier).
+"equal on" forces same units on both axes, "equal off" rescales the u so that the plot is always a square /default: off< "save" saves the plot in the folder "SavedResults" /default: off "realtime"  makes one second of real time  correspond to one second of the mathematical time "t0 0 t1 1" or "t0=0 t1=1" limits the time variable from 0 to 1 and toggles on animation (you don't have to add the "anim" modifier).